 Warmer weather is here and summer months are approaching!
-Follow our fountain maintenance tips to keep your fountain looking and working great this season.
+Follow our stone fountain maintenance tips to keep your fountain looking and working great this season.

 Remove all leaves, twigs and dirt that may have collected in your fountain basins during the winter.
 Leaving organic matter in the basins can stain the stone and damage the fountain pump.